-- Virtual desktop infrastructure (VDI) enhancements are not supported in 7 Home Basic neither in
+- Virtual desktop infrastructure (VDI) enhancements are not supported in 7 Home Basic nor in

-- Home Premium nor in Professional Edition of Windows 7.
+- Home Premium nor Professional Edition of Windows 7.

-- Virtual desktop infrastructure (VDI) licensed is not available.
+- A virtual desktop infrastructure (VDI) license is not available.

 - VHD booting is not available in this version.